-When building trust with your customers, web design is key.
+When building trust with your customers, your website’s design is key.
 You probably wouldn’t go into a shop that looks like it’s just had a tornado come soaring through and you wouldn’t buy from a shop that looks like it hasn’t been maintained in fifty years.
-The same runs true for your online shop.
+The same runs true for your ecommerce website.
 It needs to convey quality and a HUGE part of this, is the quality of the images that you use to represent your products.
 I will show you how you can take high quality images with the help of everyday tools, and by using free software that is readily available to anyone.

-In one of my previous articles I opened with the line ‘If a picture is worth a thousand words, is a video worth a million?’.
+In one of my previous articles on using video to boost an ecommerce website I opened with the line ‘If a picture is worth a thousand words, is a video worth a million?’.
 That article then went on to discuss the power of influence that video can have when a customer needs to make a decision about a purchase online.
 The aim of this article however is to focus on the value of images, and how good quality images can be equally as important in helping a customer make a confident purchase decision.

 One common problem facing many ecommerce companies, particularly start-ups, is the cost of creating your own product images.
 There is a preconceived notion that to make good quality product images you need to spend money on expensive equipment and software in order to achieve the best results.
 This simply isn’t true.
 We have come a long way over the past 5-10 years and the quality of images we can take has steadily improved.